 This is probably one of the most talked about retirement questions.
+How much do you need to retire.
 The reason is simply that no-one knows what the future will bring and there is so much unpredictability that it’s impossible to be for sure.
 There are a few theories and ideas around this but for each of us it will slowly become clearer as we get older.
 That of course might be too late so we need to start making plans now, even if they aren’t exactly perfect.
 See my thoughts on a retirement plan in uncertain times.

 Thankfully there’s a simple and relatively sure way to work out your retirement figure, but it will change over time and it’s something worth looking at each year or so.